valencik/mastersAPSC/documents/thesis/thesis.md

 ![The main interface for the NNDC's NSR website.
 Captured June 28th 2015](images/web-NSR-main-June-28-2015.png) {#fig:nsrweb1}

-The various search functions are separated in either different pages or different text boxes.
+The search functions are separated in either different pages or different text boxes.
 Some options and customizations are set through drop down menus.
 For example the searching of indexed fields, including the selector values, is separate from the text search.